 The next move toward a unified European economy came with the 1987 Single European Act.
 This act called for the systematic removal of barriers and restrictions that hampered trade between European countries.
 As a result, border checks, tariffs, customs, labor restrictions and other barriers to free trade were dismantled.

-For more information on the euro and related topics, check out the links on the next page.
+For more information on the euro and related topics, check out the links below.